On learning Whittle index policy for restless bandits with scalable regret: Regret Analysis

 \section{Regret Analysis}

 The high level idea of the proof is similar to the analysis in \cite{ouyang2017learning} but we exploit the properties of the RB model while simplifying individual terms.
-We present the outline of the proof here and more details are given the appendix.
 We first start with bounds on the average reward and the differential value function.